jurobodik/Extreme_treatment_effect/README.md

 'Simple example' contains an explanation of the code on a simple example

-'engression graph' contains code for the generation of the graphs drawn in Section 3.2

 'Simulations' folder contains all simulations for reproducibility purposes

 'Application ' folders contain all relevant details about the two real-data applications mentioned in the manuscript